Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

 Serving Suggestions

-Butternut squash is the perfect side for any meal, but I especially like it with Seasoned Chicken Breast for a quick weeknight dinner.
-Squash also pairs nicely with Meatloaf for the ultimate in comfort food.
-You can also prepare it with our Air Fryer Salmon Recipe for another quick weeknight meal option.
+Roasted butternut squash is the perfect side for any meal, but I especially like it with seasoned chicken breast for a quick weeknight dinner.
+Squash also pairs nicely with meatloaf for the ultimate in comfort food.
+You can also prepare it with my air fryer salmon recipe for another quick weeknight meal option.

 Easy Butternut Squash Recipes